Routine use cases

 What to do next

-For "A practical way to fit face yoga into travel days", choose one low-pressure action: set one cue that already exists in the day.
-Use the related Orena guide for "A practical way to fit face yoga into travel days" when you want app support for that action.
-The useful signal for "A practical way to fit face yoga into travel days" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Routine fit: travel days", choose one low-pressure action: set one cue that already exists in the day.
+Use the related Orena guide for "Routine fit: travel days" when you want app support for that action.
+The useful signal for "Routine fit: travel days" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary